-I think I am just beginning to appreciate the enormous revolutionary impacts and benefits that healthcare technology in all its many forms has the potential to give to patients, healthcare workers, organisations, the NHS and society in general.
+I think I am just beginning to appreciate the enormous and revolutionary impacts and benefits that healthcare technologies, in all the many forms, have the potential to give to patients, healthcare workers, organisations, the NHS and society in general.
 A revolution so large it might even be seen from space!

-The human skills required to blend the art and science of care – compassion, touch, humanity, time and silent reflection – as we share the most intimate moments of joy and sadness with patients and their loved ones are what should re-emerge as the pre-eminent role of healthcare workers and one that retakes its rightful place in the technocratic hierarchy of care that has replaced it in order to sustain activity and productivity in the face of historic workforce vacancies.
+The human skills required to blend the art and science of care, compassion, touch, humanity, time and silent reflection as we share the most intimate moments of joy and sadness with patients and their loved ones should re-emerge as the pre-eminent role of healthcare workers and one that retakes its rightful place in the technocratic hierarchy of care that has replaced it in order to sustain activity and productivity in the face of historic workforce vacancies.

 Suzanne Rankin, Chief Executive, Ashford & St Peter’s NHS Foundation Trust